wp-plugins/gwolle-gb/readme.txt

 * 2015-01-
 * Give the CSS file a version in the GET.
 * Put date and time in spans on frontend.
+* Code improvements:
+* - Don't count arrays when not needed.
 * Update zh_TW.

 = 1.1.1 =